 Cities and Regions Talanoa Dialogues

-The Cities and Regions Talanoa Dialogues are designed to convene local and regional governments, host organizations and national ministries of climate, environment and urbanization, among others, to take stock of, shape and strengthen Nationally Determined Contributions (NDCs) – national climate action plans submitted under the Paris Agreement.
+The Cities and Regions Talanoa Dialogues, launched by ICLEI, the Global Covenant of Mayors for Climate and UN-Habitat, in early 2018, are designed to convene local and regional governments and national ministries of climate, environment and urbanization, along with host organizations and climate stakeholders to take stock of, shape and strengthen Nationally Determined Contributions (NDCs) – national climate action plans submitted under the Paris Agreement.
 The Cities and Regions Talanoa Dialogues are a response to the Talanoa Dialogue, launched by the Fijian Government at COP23, the 23rd United Nations Climate Conference, as part of efforts to strengthen climate action globally.
 The events are organized by local and regional governments and their networks.